needle-mirror/com.unity.purchasing.udp/Documentation~/index.md

 * Using the UDP package only (see [Installing the UDP package](getting-started.html#install))
 * Using the UDP package and Unity IAP package
-* Using Unity IAP only

 The implementation you choose does not affect the UDP console.

 ## Using the UDP package and the Unity IAP package

-From the following package versions and above, you can use the UDP and Unity IAP packages together:

-* UDP - 2.0.0
-* Unity IAP - 2.0.0 (Asset Store version)
+Unity recommends using the UDP package with Unity IAP package version 3.0.0 and above, accessible from the Package Manager.

-The Unity IAP package version 2.0.0 and above does not contain the UDP DLL.
-This requires the UDP package version 2.0.0 and above.
-From these versions on, install both the UDP package and the Unity IAP package.
+If using Unity IAP package version &lt;3.0.0, you must also install the latest version of the Unity IAP plug-in from the Asset Store.

-## Using Unity IAP only

-Unity IAP versions 1.22.0 - 1.23.5  include the UDP package.
-If using these versions of the Unity IAP package, you just need to enable Unity IAP.
-To check which Unity IAP version is installed, go to **Window** > **Unity IAP** > **IAP Updates**.
+**Note**: The Unity IAP plug-in in the Asset Store is obsolete, and will be deprecated and no longer be supported after June 2021.